 Golden Circle & Black Sand Beaches Road Trip

-This trip includes a full day of adventure in Reykjanes Geopark, home to volcanic systems that erupted spectacularly in 2021, 2022, 2023, and 2024.
+This trip includes a full day of adventure in Reykjanes Geopark, home to the Fagradalsfjall volcanic system, which has produced an ongoing series of eruptions since 2021.
 You'll witness freshly formed lava fields where the rock is still black and sharp, contrasting dramatically with ancient moss-covered flows nearby.
 The opportunity to see such recent volcanic activity is incredibly rare and offers a powerful reminder of Iceland's dynamic geology.

-Tour the stunning south coast with its mesmerizing black sand beaches backed by hexagonal basalt columns, impressive waterfalls that cascade over ancient cliffs, and the stunning Jökulsárlón glacier lagoon where enormous icebergs drift serenely toward the Atlantic Ocean.
+Tour the stunning south coast with its mesmerizing black sand beaches backed by hexagonal basalt columns, impressive waterfalls that cascade over ancient cliffs, and the stunning Jökulsárlón glacier lagoon where your included boat tour brings you face to face with enormous drifting icebergs.
 Walk along Diamond Beach where crystal-clear ice chunks sparkle against jet-black sand.
 Explore Vatnajökull National Park, which covers almost 15 percent of Iceland, hiking through landscapes where massive glaciers meet land.

 Included with this package is a ferry sailing to the Westman Islands, a lesser-explored corner of South Iceland that offers extraordinary experiences.
 Visit Heimaey, the only inhabited island, where you can walk on top of lava from the dramatic 1973 eruption with buried streets beneath your feet.
 The Westman Islands are also one of the best places in Iceland to spot adorable puffins during summer months, with millions nesting on the towering cliff faces.